September 5, 2019

 Determined I needed to help her before any other child, I walked away from the classroom convinced I would never return.
 Our journey together took years.
 Her standardized test scores in 3rd and 4th grade devastated me.
 To this day, her CSAP and TCAP scores from 5th, 6th, and 7th grade remain unopened.
 But during her years of struggle, she battled.
 She learned self-advocacy.
 She learned empowerment.
 She learned independence.
 By the end of 7th grade, the light inside clicked.
 In 8th grade, she earned a membership into the National Junior Honor Society.
 Still, in high school she continued to struggle; but she had tools.

 Her freshman year, Maddy maintained a cumulative GPA of 4.0.
 I know it sounds amazing.
 But her academic battle raged.
 At every opportunity, she did extra credit.
 Her teachers pleaded with us at conferences to get her to stop.
 She assured them she needed it.
 At the end of the semester, her teachers flooded our inbox, baffled.
 She failed every single final.
 EVERY.
 SINGLE.
 ONE.
 She never gave up.
 She is my hero.
 I obtained her permission to share her story for many, many reasons.
 If I share them all, this letter will never end.
-She graduated with honors two years ago.
-She earned, I repeat, she earned an academic scholarship.
-Currently, she serves as Peer Jack Mentor for out of state students at NAU.
+She graduated with honors three years ago.
+She earned, I repeat, she earned an academic scholarship to three universities and found her photography published in the New York Times her senior year.

 Honored to Serve You All,